loftwah/linux-for-pirates/README.md

 **Collaborating with other teams:** Developer relations professionals might work closely with other teams such as product management, marketing, and engineering to ensure that the company's products and services are meeting the needs and expectations of developers.

 You might imagine that developer relations is a way for a company or organization to engage with and support developers who use its products or services.
-Developer relations professionals play a crucial role in building and maintaining relationships with developers, gathering and analyzing feedback, promoting the company's products or services, and collaborating with other teams to ensure that the needs and expectations
+Developer relations professionals play a crucial role in building and maintaining relationships with developers, gathering and analyzing feedback, promoting the company's products or services, and collaborating with other teams to ensure that the needs and expectations of developers are met.

 #### Frontend